ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 - `GetOrSet[Async]`
 - `Expire[Async]`

-All of them work **on both the memory cache and the distributed cache** (if any) in a transparent way: we don't have to do anything extra for it to coordinate the 2 layers.
+All of them work **on both the memory cache and the distributed cache** (if any) in a transparent way: we don't have to do anything extra for it to coordinate the 2 levels.

 All of them are available in both a **sync** and an **async** version.